Javialonqv/JaviScript-Language/README.md

 Use `console.clear` to clear the console window.
 This command **CAN'T** be used with other ones.
 ### FOREGROUND AND BACKGROUND COLOR COMMANDS
 Use `console.fore_color <color>` to set the color of the console window, the `<color>` parameter is a string with the name of the color, such as `red, blue, black, white`.
 Also you can use the this command with **NO** parameters to only get the current console window color.\
-These conditions also applies to the `console.back_color <color>` command.
+These conditions also apply to the `console.back_color <color>` command.
 ### TITLE COMMAND
-Use `console.title <title>` to set the title of the console window, also this command can be used with **NO** parameters to only get the current console window title.
+Use `console.title <title>` to set the title of the console window, this command can also be used with **NO** parameters to only get the current console window title.

 ## Input Library
 Remember to use `import input` in order to use these commands.\